willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-privacy.md

 This applies to when you’re running the most current version of these apps on Windows, Mac, iOS, or Android devices.

 There's also a privacy control that turns off all connected experiences, including connected experiences that analyze your content.
-If you use that privacy control, Microsoft 365 Copilot features won’t be available for certain apps on certain devices as described above.
+If you use that privacy control, Microsoft 365 Copilot features won’t be available in the apps and on the devices described above.

 #### Privacy control for optional connected experiences